 [t]=[T],[h]=[L],[g]=[LT2][t] = [T], \quad [h] = [L], \quad [g] = [L T^{-2}]

-Then the right-hand side has dimensions
+The right-hand side then has dimensions

 [L]a[LT2]b=[L]a+b[T]2b[L]^a [L T^{-2}]^b = [L]^{a+b}[T]^{-2b}